-When a VMware vCenter server is added to up.time, the hierarchical structure of its components is retained (and used in My Infrastructure). up.time observes particular monitoring rules to these existing VMware vSphere topologies that supplement the behavior of physical topologies that have been defined in up.time.
+When a VMware vCenter server is added to Uptime Infrastructure Monitor, the hierarchical structure of its components is retained (and used in My Infrastructure).
+Uptime Infrastructure Monitor observes particular monitoring rules to these existing VMware vSphere topologies that supplement the behavior of physical topologies that are defined in Uptime Infrastructure Monitor.
 (See Topological Dependencies for more information.)